AFIO Weekly Intelligence Notes

 Some analysts said the order is just the latest example of actions the administration has taken since the 2001 terrorist attacks that have scaled back intelligence reforms enacted in the 1970s.

-In his 1976 executive order, for example, Ford banned intelligence agencies charged with collecting foreign intelligence, such as the National Security Agency, from collecting information about Americans.
 The Bush administration bypassed that rule by having domestic agencies collect information about Americans and then hand the data to the NSA, The Wall Street Journal reported this week.

 Ford's order also banned assassination.
 But Bush authorized the CIA to draw up a list of Al Qaeda suspects who could be summarily killed.